ahinko/postgres-extended/README.md

 # Postgres Extended

-[!IMPORTANT]
+> [!IMPORTANT]
-**This repo is still in development.
+> **This repo is still in development.
 I'm still testing different things to find the best way to load/enable the extension.
-Expect breaking changes.**
+There might be breaking changes (read "A note about Semver").**

 My custom Postgres Docker images with extensions that I need.
 Based on Cloudnative-PGs Postgres Docker images.